Login or Create an Account

 Exercise is a huge part of my life and I believe it goes hand-in-hand with diet in achieving long term weight loss.
 After several years of casual cardio exercise at the gym and the monotonous Curves circuit, I needed to do something different.
 In the summer of 2008, I completed two 6-week bootcamps and I loved them!
 They really sparked a level of fitness in me that I didn't know existed, motivating me to push harder than I ever thought I could.
 I even started running regularly, something I never thought I could do.
 In an effort to lose "the last 10 pounds", I then switched gears to more intense & focused strength training routines with less lengthy, steady state cardio.

 Nowadays, fitness is my goal, rather than pound loss.
-I'm generally satisfied with how I look and I am focussing on adopting a healthy mental outlook on my body instead.
+I'm generally satisfied with how I look and I am focusing on adopting a healthy mental outlook on my body instead.
 I realize that in reality, the number on the scale really means nothing and should not determine a person's progress or worth.
 I have stopped stepping on the scale and it has done wonders for my sanity.
-Currently, my weight is probably somewhere in the 160's, though anyone who takes a guess at my weight says I look less than that.
+Currently, my weight is somewhere in the 160's, though anyone who takes a guess at my weight says I look less than that.

 Recommended Reading for Food/Health/Diet/Lifestyle Information that really had an impact on me: